mend0z0/Drone/README.md

 	1. Power supply circuitry

 - Developing Flight Controller Firmware
-	1. Peripherals: CANBus, SPI, ...
-	1. Initializing FreeRTOS and accessing to the required peripherals
+	1. Initializing FreeRTOS and accessing to the required peripherals (CANBus, SPI, ...)
 	1. A driver code for IMU Sensor.
 	1. A driver for commanding the motors over CANBus.
 	1. Implementing control loop for drone stability.